msmykx-intel/openvino/docs/OV_Runtime_UG/network_state_intro.md

 @endsphinxdirective

 Several use cases require processing of data sequences.
 When length of a sequence is known and small enough, it can be processed with RNN like networks that contain a cycle inside.
-However, in some cases, like online speech recognition of time series forecasting, length of data sequence is unknown.
+However, in some cases (e.g., online speech recognition of time series forecasting) length of data sequence is unknown.
 Then, data can be divided in small portions and processed step-by-step.
 The dependency between data portions should be addressed.
 For that, networks save some data between inferences - a state.
 When one dependent sequence is over, a state should be reset to initial value and a new sequence can be started.